 Was the Employee ‘on the Job’?

 Note that whether the employer owns the vehicle is not considered.
 Your employer can still be liable for the accident even if you are driving their own personal vehicle.
 For example, the majority of pizza delivery drivers use their own car.
 In the case of delivery drivers and couriers, ‘on the job’ can be obvious.
-However, it can also apply to office workers who are picking up something for the office when on their lunch break and to people driving to an off site meeting.
-It does not apply to commuting.
+However, it can also apply to office workers who are picking up something for the office when on their lunch break and to people driving to an off-site meeting.
+It does not apply to commute.
 Establishing the exact boundaries of on the job can be challenging and is definitely a case where you need a good personal injury attorney.

 In Florida there is also the doctrine of respondeat superior to consider, which is basically “Was the employer controlling the actions of the employee.”
 This means that the actions had to be part of the employee’s required performance, take place during the time and place of employment and/or involve service to the employer.
 So, for example, an employer asks their second shift receptionist to stop off at the bank and get quarters on the way to work.
 They then get into an accident.
 The employer is liable because the receptionist, although driving is not part of her job, is providing a service to the employer.